Loading...

 2 min read

-The rapid rise of nearly indistinguishable AI-generated images created a new search challenge.
 As artificial visuals began overwhelming search results, complaints surged about "AI slop" making it harder to find real photographs of people, animals, places, or objects.
-Many users started incorporating manual keywords such as "photograph" or "real" to distinguish themselves from the noise.

 Events like the 'baby peacock' incident highlighted the need for intervention, as AI art dominated search results for real-world subjects.
-Users demanded tools that could help filter out synthetic creations and prioritize actual photos.
-DuckDuckGo’s feature was designed to meet this demand for authenticity.

-The filter works via curated open-source blocklists, targeting known sources of AI-generated images.
-Users can toggle this tool from the Images tab, settings, or by using a dedicated domain for AI-free results.
-While the system cannot catch every AI image, it significantly restores the visibility of genuine content.
+The filter uses curated open-source blocklists to target known sources of AI-generated images.
+Users can toggle this tool from the Images tab, in settings, or via a dedicated domain for AI-free results.

 Did you know?